 My message to those who are still suffering is that you are never too young (or old) to get sober and behavior abstaining.
 Stop questioning whether or not you are “really” an alcoholic or addict.
 People who don’t have a problem don’t have this internal dialogue.
 If you are questioning it, the mere question should be a red flag.
 The doubt is just another sinister and subtle vessel this disorder will use to kill you.
 When you get help, you surrender to win.
 It’s counterintuitive, but it works.

-Today, I have well over nine years of continuous sobriety.
+Today, I have over ten years of continuous sobriety.
 Recovery has blessed me with a life that is better than anything I could have constructed on my own.
 I am part of an incredible tribe of people.
 I am happily married and my marriage is loving and healthy.
 I was also recently offered my dream job.
 Your passions truly can translate into a career.
 (Never let anyone tell you otherwise!)
 While I love to travel – and I took my first airplane ride in recovery – I have been given a life from which I don’t need a vacation.
 The heights you can reach are limitless, as long as you are willing to keep working on yourself.
 I can’t wait to see what happens next.